-In plans that sound too twee to be true, Gordon Ramsay's York & Albany in Camden is opening a Gingerbread Winter Cabin in its courtyard.
-Intriguing food options include venison croquettes, butternut squash soup and gingerbread man croutons, which can all be washed down with winter cocktails.
-You'll be provided with blankets to keep you warm, and you can even pre-order a giant gingerbread to decorate while you enjoy your wintry surroundings.
+In plans that sound too twee to be true, Gordon Ramsay's York & Albany restaurant in Camden has a Gingerbread Winter Cabin in its courtyard.
+The Gingerbread Cabin boasts its own menu this year comprising savoury canapes like pigs in blankets, pumpkin soup shots and festive doughnuts all washed down with a Chambord mulled wine for £30pp.
+You're provided with blankets to keep you warm, candy canes to keep you sweet, and you can even pre-order a giant gingerbread to decorate while you enjoy your wintry surroundings.

 Montague Ski Lodge

-The Montague Hotel is transforming its deck into a ski lodge complete with pine trees, falling snow and snowmen.
-Pick from a choice of 12 drinks at the bar, including mulled wine, flavoured vodkas and hot chocolate cocktails.
+The Montague Hotel in Bloomsbury is transforming its deck into a ski lodge complete with pine trees, falling snow and snowmen.
+There's Schanpps, woolly rugs, mulled wine and a fire: you know what to do.

 Lodge d'Argent at Coq d'Argent

-Little Red Riding Hood is the inspiration for this year's Lodge d'Argent, the rooftop winter pop up at Coq d'Argent near Bank.
-Expect rustic wooden walls, fur blankets and winter greenery combining to create a fairy tale backdrop for sipping on cocktails with names such as Holly Winter, Mitten and Firewood.
+'Ski resort glamour' is the promised inspiration for this year's Lodge d'Argent, the rooftop winter pop up at Coq d'Argent near Bank.
+Expect rustic wooden walls, fur blankets and winter greenery combining to create a fairy tale backdrop for sipping on Hennessy cocktails with names such as Avalanche, Alpine Berries and Carthusian Monk.

 The seasonal food offerings sounds pretty tasty too — anyone for raclette gratin, or waffles with hot chocolate and chantilly cream?

 Lodge d'Argent at Coq d'Argent, No.1 Poultry, EC2R 8EJ.
 Until end of February 2020